samuelkutz/SVM/README.md

 # SVM (Support Vector Machine) in Julia

-This Julia package provides a simple implementation of a Support Vector Machine (SVM) for classification tasks.
+This Julia project provides a simple implementation of a Support Vector Machine (SVM) for classification tasks.
 The SVM is a supervised machine learning model that can be used for both linear and non-linear classification.

 ##### _We are working in turning this project into a package_